bluestemso/taylorlearns.github.io/index.md

 # Hi, I'm Taylor

-I build (mostly digital) solutions for problems.
+I build digital solutions for all kinds of problems.

-## My tech stack

-Depends on the problem to be solved.
-With AI tools as powerful as they are, I tend to think there aren't many excuses to not learn how to use the right tools for the job.

-With that said, lately I've been working with Flutter (Dart) and Django (Python).
+## Currently, I'm working on...

+developing a quick and efficient system for building and deploying secure multi-platform Flutter apps.

+## In the past, I've worked on...
+production management systems, workflow optimizations, and large scale project management.
+Check out my portfolio page to learn more.

 ## Get in touch